markturner/spree-recommendations/README.markdown

     rake db:migrate

-Lastly, add the spree-recommendations JS to your projects app/assets/javascripts/admin/all.js
+Add the spree-recommendations JS to your projects app/assets/javascripts/admin/all.js

     //= require admin/spree_recommendations

+Lastly, if you want to use the recommended products partial, you just need to render it within a view, like so:

+    render "spree/shared/recommendations"

 # Spree Recommendations